-Over the past week, as we spent the majority of the time on the blog discussing the Xtreme Fat Loss Diet on the blog, I started thinking about whete to go from there.
+Over the past week, as we spent the majority of the time on the blog discussing the Xtreme Fat Loss Diet on the blog, I started thinking about where to go from there.
 I thought, “Okay, now everyone who wants to lose fat has a great program for a bit.
-What else to people want?
+What else do people want?

-The best way to answer a question is to ask it–and so over the past few days, I’ve been asking people on my Facebook Fan Page what they’d like to see–and a huge majority are interested in muscle gain (broadly) and how to specialize on a particular muscle.
+The best way to answer a question is to ask it, so I’ve been asking people on my Facebook Fan Page what they’d like to see—and a huge majority are interested in muscle gain (broadly) and how to specialize on a particular muscle.

-Well, it just so happens that a few month back, I had an article posted at T-nation about how to specialize any body part for increased growth. you didn’t get a chance to read it, I re-posted it on my blog HERE.
+Well, it just so happens that a few months back, I had an article posted at T-Nation about how to specialize any body part for increased growth.
+If you didn’t get a chance to read it, I re-posted it on my blog right HERE.
 The premise was that I believe for intermediate and advanced trainees, the fastest way to progress is to have short periods (4-6 weeks) where you focus intently on a single body part and lower the volume for everything else.

 Whenever I am training for size, I almost always specialize.
 I really enjoy this approach because it is fast and effective—much like my fat loss workouts, but in a different way.
 Instead of getting you shredded, specialization workouts help you correct imbalances or bring up lagging body parts lickity-split.

 They’re also just useful if you want to add some size to a given part of your body quickly without worrying about the rest of the body.

 Anyway, getting back to my point: one of the great things about my Facebook page is the awesome community we have—sort of like a message board.
 I was fielding some questions about the article on the forum, and I had several requests for an example workout featuring shoulders.